Acetazolamide helps to reduce increased eye pressure.

 - If you have problems with your adrenal glands, such as Addison's disease.

-- If you have been told you have low amounts of potassium or sodium, or high levels of acid in your blood.
+- If you have been told you have low amounts of potassium or sodium, or high levels of chloride in your blood.

 - If you have ever had an allergic reaction to a medicine.
 It is particularly important that you tell your doctor if you are allergic to sulfonamide antibiotics.